BIGJRA/BIGJRA.github.io/rejuv.md

 book*.* On the right, pick up the lemon book.

 Now that we have found nine books, head back to where we saw Elgyem flying by earlier.
-Interact with the bookshelf it’s on and place the books inside.
+Interact with the bookshelf it's on and place the books inside.
 A level 1 **Elgyem** will then battle you!

 Head back into the upper room and talk to Karen.
-While she’ll get the Mega Ring, you’ll get the *Ancient Book.* This will allow you to read Garufan prophecies.
-Check out the ones on the wall, if you’re interested.
+While she'll get the Mega Ring, you'll get the *Ancient Book.* This will allow you to read Garufan prophecies.
+Check out the ones on the wall, if you're interested.

-Head back to Sheridan Village when you’re done and talk to the backpacker.
+Head back to Sheridan Village when you're done and talk to the backpacker.

 You can choose to give him the book or not.
-I recommend giving him the book since we can get another later, and if you choose to, you’ll get *Blue Moon Ice Cream!*
+I recommend giving him the book since we can get another later, and if you choose to, you'll get *Blue Moon Ice Cream!*

 Claim your reward: $950 and *Water Stone*! (+1 Karma, +1 Karen Relationship Point)